IMMEDIATE LEGAL QUESTIONS FOR INDIAN STAFFING COMPANIES

 From India, Bangalore

-I would like to know which are the top contract staffing staffing companies in India.
-If you could give me statistic it will be of great help.
-And what are the terms and conditions that has to be followed for Contract staffing.
+I would like to know which are the top contract staffing companies in India.
+If you could provide me with statistics, it will be of great help.
+Also, what are the terms and conditions that have to be followed for contract staffing?

 Regards,